ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

      cd /home/APIC-agents
      ./traceability_agent --envFile ./env_vars
      ```
-6. The Traceability Agent parses through the files based on the `event-file` path and pattern provided.
+6. The Traceability Agent parses through the files based on the `EVENT_LOG_PATHS` or `OPENTRAFFIC_LOG_PATHS` path and pattern provided.
 Depending on the data found, the agent pushes it to Amplify Central.
 7. Go to Amplify Central and open the API Observer tab to verify that the agent is working.
 You should see the monitoring data for the APIs discovered earlier.
 If you don’t see any data, then invoke a few different API methods in the exposed API.
 8. Click on any of the transactions to see the details.
 You will see the lifecycle of an API call, such as time taken / request and response headers / etc.